bysoul/la-rpc/README.md

 # Properties:
 High Performance Networking Based on Netty
-High Performance Serializing Based on Protobuf an Protostuff
+High Performance Serializing Based on Protobuf and Protostuff
 Multiplexing of Client Channel
 Call Methods in Server ThreadPool
 Solve Packet Fragmentation and Assembly